Ken Roczen: 2023

 Ken Roczen raced two AMA Pro Motocross rounds in 2024, at Unadilla where he placed 7th overall, and at Ironman where he dropped down to the 250 class for his first race in the small bike class in over 10 years.
 He would finish 9th overall after battling in the top 5 in Moto 1.

+2025

+Roczen began the season strongly in the AMA Supercross Championship, finishing second at the opening round in Anaheim and recording several podium finishes in the early rounds of the season.

+A major highlight of Roczen's season came at the Daytona Supercross, where he won the main event aboard his Suzuki RM-Z450.

+Throughout the championship Roczen remained among the top riders in the standings with additional podium finishes in Detroit and Arlington.

+Roczen finished the championship 5th overall with 271 points in the 450SX standings.

+Following the completion of the AMA Motocross Championship, Roczen returned for the SuperMotocross World Championship playoffs.
+He finished 4th overall in the SMX standings, scoring consistent finishes across the three-round playoff series.

+Later in the year Roczen competed in the FIM World Supercross Championship.
+Of the three rounds he raced, he won the opening round in Buenos Aires, placed second in Vancouver, and first again on the Gold Coast, with dominant performances and multiple race victories during the event.

+2026

+13 years and 28 main event wins later, Roczen at the age of 32, secured his first 450 Supercross Championship.
+Roczen became the first European rider to win the title in 35 years and the first German born.
+He gave Suzuki their first championship since 2010, and doing so at 32, made him the oldest supercross champion in the sports history.
+Roczen overcame a 31 point deficit to edge rival Hunter Lawrence by 3 points after the finale.
+He ended the season on 349 points, 5 main event victories & 12 podiums.

 Motocross of Nations participation

 2009

 At the 2009 Motocross of Nations which was held at Franciacorta, Italy.
 Ken Roczen represented Team Germany in the MX2 class.
 At just 15 years old, Roczen showcased exceptional talent and determination on the international stage.
-Competing against seasoned riders, he contributed significantly to Team Germany's 4th place finish with scores of 10-8 for 2nd in the MX2 classification.
+Competing against seasoned riders, he contributed significantly to Team Germany's 4th place finish with scores of 10–8 for 2nd in the MX2 classification.

 2010

 The 63rd version of the Motocross Des nations was held on 26 September 2010 at Thunder Valley in Morrison, Colorado.
 Roczen resumed the MX2 role, placed 6th in race one and 3rd in race two.
 A score of 9 granted him his first MX2 classification overall as well as a 3rd place finish for team Germany.